tableau/hyper-api-samples/Community-Supported/hyper-to-csv/README.md

 To run the script, you will need:

 - a computer running Windows, macOS, or Linux
-- Python 3.6 or 3.7
+- Python >=3.6
 - `pip install requirements.txt`

 ## Run the sample

 Running hyper-to-csv.py will transform a given hyper file into a CSV.
 Simply change the values of `hyper_name`, `my_table`, and `output_name` to match your use case.
 Note that `my_table` is an object that can take both the table name, as well as the schema name.
-See more on this [here](https://help.tableau.com/current/api/hyper_api/en-us/reference/py/tableauhyperapi.html#tableauhyperapi.TableName).
+See more on this in the [TableName documentation](https://help.tableau.com/current/api/hyper_api/en-us/reference/py/tableauhyperapi.html#tableauhyperapi.TableName).

-You will be able to ignore the `insert_data()` method, as it simply creates a sample database used for demonstrative purposes.
-Instead, you'll leverage the very simple code in `convert_to_csv()` and point the script at the proper file.
+Instead of leveraging the `insert_data()` method, you will simply reference an existing `.hyper` file and use the `convert_to_csv()` method.
+The sample database created in the script is for demonstrative purposes only.

 ## __Notes__